mdafzal1994/cyber_security/Identity Management: SAML vs. OAuth2 vs. OpenID Connect.md

 Example: Imagine you work at a company with various applications for HR, payroll, and project management.
 With SAML, you log in to one application (HR) and automatically gain access to others (payroll, project management) without needing to log in again.

+**the Service Provider (SP) validates the XML token (SAML assertion)**

+In SAML, the Service Provider (SP) validates the XML token (SAML assertion) using a series of steps involving signatures and certificate validation.
+Here’s a summary of the process:

+Steps for SAML Assertion Validation:
+Receive the Assertion: The SP receives the SAML assertion from the Identity Provider (IdP) as part of the authentication response.

+Check Signature: The SP verifies the digital signature of the assertion:

+Extract Signature: The signature is typically found within the <Signature> element of the SAML assertion.
+Retrieve Public Key: The SP obtains the IdP's public key, usually found in a certificate provided by the IdP.
+Verify Signature: The SP uses the public key to verify that the assertion has not been tampered with and was indeed issued by the trusted IdP.
+Validate Conditions: The SP checks the assertion's conditions:

+NotBefore: Ensures the assertion is not valid before the specified time.
+NotOnOrAfter: Ensures the assertion is not valid after the specified time.
+Check Audience: The SP verifies the Audience attribute in the assertion to ensure that it matches the SP's identifier.

+Validate Other Claims: The SP may also validate additional claims or attributes included in the assertion, depending on the application's requirements.

+Process Authentication: If all validations pass, the SP considers the assertion valid and proceeds to authenticate the user and establish a session.

 **What is OAuth?**
 OAuth is an open standard for authorization that allows users to grant access to their resources on one platform to another platform without sharing their credentials.
 For example, you can use OAuth to let a third-party app access your Google Drive files or your Facebook photos.
 OAuth uses tokens to represent the scope and duration of the access granted by the user.